bruneaug/DShield-SIEM/AddOn/Configure_Arkime.md

 ### Latest release version 5.1.2-1 -> 30 April 2024<br>

-This is the steps necessary to install Arkime [1] to parse and index the daemonlogger logs captured by the DShield sensor.
+This is the steps necessary to install Arkime [1] to parse and index the daemonlogger logs captured by the DShield sensor.<br>
+First step is to add the IP of your ELK server to the /etc/hosts file following the example below.<br>

 $ sudo su -<br>
 echo "192.168.25.231 es01" >> /etc/hosts<br>